TeeSeal/coub-dl/README.md

 Loop the video a given amount of times.
 If the video ends up longer than the audio, it is shortened to the length of the audio.

-**Note**: Using this method will cause the creation of temporary files.
-This is needed in order to comply with ffmpeg's concat demuxer.
-The temporary files are placed in the `temp` directory at the root of this package and are removed immediately after the process finishes working with them.

 ```js
 coub.loop(3)
 // => Coub